-This article supplements and partly overlaps two other articles of mine that deal with Romans 4.
+This article supplements and partly overlaps three other articles that deal with Romans 4.

 Hebrews 11:8-9 and Imputed Righteousness